Mission Critical (novel): Development

 About the book's tendency to mirror current news, Greaney states, “Mission Critical is a story that definitely takes a lot of things that are going on with the world — North Korea, Russia, U.S. intelligence circles, leaks, all that sort of stuff.
 But it’s not, you know, ‘ripped from the headlines.’
 It's more like this is the real world going on around us, and what can I create from that that makes it an interesting story?”

 Reception

 Commercial

-Mission Critical debuted at number five at the Combined Print and E-Book Fiction category of the New York Times bestseller list for the week of March 10, 2019, making it Greaney's third top 10 novel in the Gray Man series after the previous two books, as well as the highest charting as of June 2019.
+Mission Critical debuted at number five at the Combined Print and E-Book Fiction category of the New York Times bestseller list for the week of March 10, 2019, making it Greaney's third top 10 novel in the Gray Man series.
 It was also at number seven on the Hardcover Fiction category of the same list.
-Additionally, it debuted at number eight at the USA Today bestseller list for the week of February 28, 2019.

 Critical

 The book received positive reviews.
 Kirkus Reviews praised it as "good, Clancy-esque entertainment", adding: "May the evildoers of the world have nightmares that Violator becomes a real person."
 Publishers Weekly stated: "Greaney knows what military action fans want and delivers in spades."
 In a featured review, prominent literary reviewer The Real Book Spy praised the author, stating: "Mark Greaney continues his dominant run with Mission Critical, his most impressive novel yet and the clear-cut early favorite for best thriller of the year."